 “Pigmentation in the skin of apple fruit varies among different cultivars and is influenced by environmental factors, including temperature conditions and the level of sunlight irradiation.”Anthocyanin Biosynthesis in Apple Fruit, The Horticulture Journal 87(3), 2018, by Chikako Honda and Shigeki Moriya

 Shamrock Apples were bred in British Columbia, Canada by crossing the classic red-green McIntosh with the sweet and juicy Golden Delicious.
-This specialty variety has limited availability and doesn’t store well, so look for it at farmers markets from late September through to November.
+This specialty variety has limited availability and doesn’t store well, so look for it at farmers’ markets from late September through to November.
 It’s most unfortunate that Shamrock apples generally don’t store until St. Patrick’s Day!

 “In a UK study, consumers associated red apples with sweet sensory descriptors and green apples with grassy, astringent and drying, acidic, sour sensory, or unripe descriptors.”Anthocyanins in Apple Fruit and Their Regulation for Health Benefits, by Kaori Matsuoka, IntechOpen

-6. Smeralda Apples (Italian Emerald Apples)
+6. Smeralda apple (Italian emerald apple)

 Smeralda is a new sweet-tart green apple developed in Italy.
-Smeralda is similar to Granny Smith, but was bred to be sweeter, resistant to disease, and earlier to ripen in the fall.
+Smeralda is similar to Granny Smith but was bred to be sweeter, resistant to disease, and earlier to ripen in the fall.
 While current availability is limited, this new variety is poised to become one of the most popular green apples out there!

 Smeralda apples were bred in the Northern region of Italy, close to Venice.
 They are named after the Costa Smeralda area on the Italian island of Sardinia, which translates to “Emerald Coast”.
 Think of the Smeralda apple as the “Emerald Apple”!